Monteeee/Underwater_pipe_crack_detection/README.md

 # Underwater_pipe_crack_detection

-This is a repository for a course project as well as student research work at KTH.
+This is a repository for a course project as well as student research work at KTH. \
+(The template of our report is just a course requirement, not any indication of oriented conference XD)

 #### Directory Content:
 **Demo**, a simple demo, { raw images -> preprocessing (segmenting, cropping) -> large scale classifier for classes